gvwilson/thirdbit/src/fiction/iffy/index.md

 "Honesty?"
 Iffy somehow managed to say.

-The Marine flipped their visor up.
+The Marine flipped der visor up.
 "Hello Iffy."
-Her voice was as stiff as her back and shoulders.
+Der voice was as stiff as der back and shoulders.

 "Don't worry," Doctor Johel told Iffy.
 "Everyone's like that for the first few days."
-She'll be herself in no time."
+De'll be herself in no time."

 "More or less," Wales muttered.
 He took the tea that Aunt Naggie offered him and passed it to Doctor Johel, then took the next one for himself and slurped a mouthful.
-"I suppose they'll be wanting the tour?"
+"I suppose your lot will be wanting the tour?"

 "Thank you.
-And I'd like a look at the controls if I may?
+And a look at the controls if I may?
 On my own?"
 Doctor Johel's tone made it clear that it wasn't actually a request.

-Wales waited for her to go before turning to Iffy, who hadn't taken her eyes off Honesty.
+Wales waited for her to go before turning to Iffy, who hadn't taken her eyes off Honesty as de marched away.
 "Just give your friend some time," he said gently.
-"And don't worry too much about anything she says.
+"And don't worry too much about anything de says.
 It's just the induction talking."

 Iffy nodded jerkily.